Part 3 moves into theories, methods, and

 enjoyable experience, and I have few reservations.

-It will give teachers the reassuring sense that they
+It will give teachers the reassuring sense that

 are being taken through the key issues by a